euaarseniou/CAR-Rental-Company/README.md

          <br> a.
 Show the reservation number and the location ID of all rentals on 5/20/2015
          <br> b.
 Show the first and the last name and the mobile phone number of these customers that have rented a car in the category that has label = 'luxury'
          <br> c.
 Show the total amount of rentals per location ID (pick up)
          <br> d.
-Show the total amount of rentals per car's category ID and month</br>
+Show the total amount of rentals per car's category ID and month
          <br> e.
-For each rental’s state (pick up) show the top renting category</br>
+For each rental’s state (pick up) show the top renting category
          <br> f.
-Show how many rentals there were in May 2015 in ‘NY’, ‘NJ’ and ‘CA’ (in three columns) </br>
+Show how many rentals there were in May 2015 in ‘NY’, ‘NJ’ and ‘CA’ (in three columns)
          <br> g.
-For each month of 2015, count how many rentals had amount greater than this month's average rental amount</br>
+For each month of 2015, count how many rentals had amount greater than this month's average rental amount
          <br> h.
-For each month of 2015, show the percentage change of the total amount of rentals over the total amount of rentals of the same month of 2014</br>
+For each month of 2015, show the percentage change of the total amount of rentals over the total amount of rentals of the same month of 2014
          <br> i.
 For each month of 2015, show in three columns: the total rentals’ amount of the previous months, the total rentals’ amount of this month and the total rentals’ amount of the following months</br>
 4. (20%) Using the programming language of your choice, connect to the database and implement query (i) above – without using GROUP BY SQL statements, i.e. you are only allowed to use SELECT…FROM…WHERE.